Glossary

 Phase Locking

 A condition in recursive interference where multiple Archeons synchronize their phases to create a stable, curvature-closed identity.
-This produces a Node—a point of durable expression in the Projection Manifold.
+This produces a Node—a point of durable expression in the geometric domain.

 Principle of Sufficient Reason